How To Apply Concealer Like A Pro: 6 Easy Steps, From Makeup Artists

 Ask any makeup artist, and they'll tell you: Start with a fresh, prepped canvas.
 A good makeup routine always begins with skin care, so make sure you have your regimen in order before grabbing the makeup bag.
 (Also be sure to let your skin care fully dry down before you start your makeup routine; otherwise, it can lead to pilling.)

 "I like to make sure that the skin under the eyes is well moisturized so that it's nice and plump," says makeup artist Jenny Patinkin.
 "This will enable a small amount of concealer to glide over the area for smooth, even coverage."
-Spend some extra time (gently!) dabbing in a moisturizer or eye cream, or you can opt for a cooling eye serum for extra de-puffing.
+Spend some extra time (gently!) dabbing in a moisturizer or eye cream, opt for a cooling eye serum for extra de-puffing, or if you have time, apply an eye patch for a surge of hydration.

 When it comes to concealing blemishes, still, you'll want to add an extra foundation step (if you choose to use one).
 Foundation generally goes before concealer, as the base creates an even canvas.
 "I like to apply foundation underneath the concealer as both a color-correcting primer and a textural barrier.
 It helps to stop the concealer from gripping onto the blemish in a very obvious way," Patinkin adds.